tom-barone/discontent/backend/README.md

 The file `Database-CloudFormation-Model.json` is an export from NoSQL Workbench and is used as the schema for AWS Cloudformation.

+# Seeding the database

+The problem we're up against is how to get things started?

+## Good sites

+Hacker News submissions seemed like a decent starting point for building a set of "good sites".
+See `hacker_news_scraper.py` for a python script that scrapes the [front page submissions list](https://news.ycombinator.com/lists) from [HackerNews](https://news.ycombinator.com/news) and gets the links & upvotes.

 # Database

 This directory contains python scripts to manage the Discontent DynamoDB.